MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 when the last such module is removed (using `Remove-Module`) or when PowerShell process exits.

-When a module is imported using Windows PowerShell Compatibility funtionality implicit remoting generates a proxy module in user `$env:Temp` directory and imports this proxy module into current PowerShell session.
+When a module is imported using Windows PowerShell Compatibility functionality, implicit remoting generates a proxy module in user `$env:Temp` directory and imports this proxy module into current PowerShell session.
 So the module's path (along with `(Get-Module -Name ServerManager).PrivateData.ImplicitRemoting`